EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * Cofounder qualities: Complimentary skills, passion for the mission, open minded, do you get along?
 Emotional support?
 Diversity?
 Attract investors.
 * Balance between doing things quick and being well rounded 2-3 is the general magic number.
 * Trial and Error-skipped by having a Mentor.
 * Freelance (Hourly or Project-based fees) difficult to evaluate their skills and communications can be a problem.
-Platforms: Freelancers Fiverr Upwork other sources.
+Platforms: Elance, Freelancers, Fiverr, Upwork, other sources.
+* Issues with freelancers:  can over charge, low quality work (not what you are expecting), no communication--unresponsive.
+* Outsource - same issues, pro and con, as freelancers.
+* Hires:  How to find them.
+Hire bar.
+Low salary to start but the potential for an amazing long-term result.
+Greater rewards, but more risk, in working for / with startups.
+Hire Red Flags: Fire quickly if you took a risk and things aren't working.
+To help find the best people--ask them to tell your story.
+What is it that works good for you in being here?
+Why?
+How do you see yourself contributing to our overall goal(s) and which (goals) do you see you can help with the most?
+The least?
+Spend more time with the person, to make certain they are a good fit before comitting to going forward with them.

 # Lesson 4: Get capital for Your Business